sandraoluoch/HHMI-Project/README.md

 <b>STEP 3: CREATING METADATA TABLE</b>

 Once I had all the image datasets downloaded, I created a script that extracted and consolidated the metadata.
 I decided to extract metadata by file type because different file types store metadata differently.
 Then I combined them in a Pandas Dataframe and exported it as a .csv file.
 For each file type (.tif, .dm3, zarr), I first listed the available metadata and then chose the ones that would be helpful for an AI/ML pipeline.
 This was straightforward for the .tif files, but for the .dm3 and zarr datasets, I created two functions (flatten_dm3_dict and extract_zarr_metadata) to help access the metadata.
-I used an AI chatbot here to help with constructing these functions.
+I used an AI assistant here to help with constructing these functions.

 <h2><b>Project Structure</b></h2>